 The human milk management center also has a human milk analyzer that allows our technicians to evaluate the protein, fat, and carbohydrates of mom’s own milk.
 This allows us to further tailor milk for infants.

-In addition to the variety of ways our new human milk management center can ensure that mom's own milk is providing optimal nutrition to their babies with special needs, we also have donor milk available.
-Donor milk may be used in cases where a mom's milk supply is still being established or in cases where mom experiences a low milk supply.
+In addition to the variety of ways our human milk management center can ensure that mom's own milk is providing optimal nutrition to their babies with special needs, we also have donor milk available on-site through the CHOP Mothers’ Milk Bank.
+Donor milk may be used when a mom's milk supply is still being established or when a mom experiences a low milk supply.

 Moms who find themselves producing more milk than their child needs — or in the case of infant demise — may want to consider becoming a milk donor themselves.
-To learn more information about milk donation and the screening process to become a donor, see donor milk.
+Visit the CHOP Mothers’ Milk Bank for more information about milk donation and the screening process to become a donor.